Hu/Hsieh Internship Grant Application

 Selection Committee Process

-The selection committee is typically made of 3-4 faculty members under the supervision of Career Center staff.
-Faculty are chosen from a variety of backgrounds.
+The selection committee is typically made of 3-4 members under the supervision of Career Center staff.
+Members are chosen from a variety of backgrounds.
 They have the option to serve for multiple/consecutive years if they are available.
-Faculty tend to rotate out based on commitments for that given year.
+Members tend to rotate out based on commitments for that given year.
 Committee members are given a reading guide to coach them through the selection process.